hardwaterhacker/scandiff/README.md

 <b>Adapting scandiff to your environment:</b><br>
 The frequency parameter is used to designate whether a limited-scope or larger-scope port scan should be performed.
 Daily uses the default TCP and UDP port list.
 Weekly specifies a list of specific UDP ports and TCP ports 1-65535.
 These can be modified in the script as needed.

 $scanOpts specifies the nmap scan type and other option flags.
-Scandiff was written to use "-sS -sU -Pn -T4 -v" for discovery scans and adds -sV to perform version detection on discovered ports in the port scan section.
+Scandiff was written to use "-sS -Pn -T4 -v" for discovery scans and adds "-sV" to perform a version detection on discovered ports in the port scan section.

 $zipPass specifies the password passed to 7Zip to encrypt output files to be attached to the email generated.
 Currently, the script does not support suppressing 7Zip compression and encryption of output files.